harshitha-produturi/Haaro/README.md

 - 🕒 Tell the current time
 - 🤖 Generate intelligent responses using **Gemini AI**
   - Write stories, emails, summaries, and more!
-- 🧠 Text-to-speech replies (Jarvis speaks back to you)
+- 🧠 Text-to-speech replies (Joey speaks back to you)

 ---